golemhq/golem/docs/source/installation.md

 - Linux:

-Debian 8 and Ubuntu 14.04 comes with Python 3.4 installed, newer linux distributions might come with newer Python versions.
+Debian 8 and Ubuntu 14.04 comes with Python 3.4 installed, newer Linux distributions might come with newer Python versions.

 Since Linux tends to have both Python 2 and 3 installed alongside, the command to execute the latter should be 'python3' instead of just 'python'.